Summer Study Abroad

 Summer study abroad programs provide an opportunity to develop language skills in preparation for a semester abroad, or to have an abroad experience when an entire semester abroad is not possible due to competing academic, extracurricular, or personal interests.

 While the Center for Global Education focuses on academic-year programs, we often advise students on summer options.
 Students should consult the online directory of summer programs below.
-Once students have developed a “short list” of potential summer programs, they should discuss the options either with Dean Gallant or Mr. Das.
+Once students have developed a “short list” of potential summer programs, they should discuss the options off-campus study advising staff in the Center for Global Education.